justinmeiners/justinmeiners.github.io/think-in-math/README.md

 [![function representations](functions.gif)][10]

 Thinking in math allows one to use whichever brings the most clarity at any moment.

-It turns out most abstract concepts like functions can be understood from many perspectives.
+It turns out most abstract concepts can be understood from many perspectives, just like functions.
-Studying math expands ones toolbox of perspectives and abstractions.
+Studying math provides one with a versatile toolbox of perspectives for studying all kinds of problems.
-Simple concepts like logarithms and exponentials help us understand rates of growth in algorithms.
-You might analyze the [geometric][9] considerations of network traffic, or realize that your data structure operates as a group, and gain insights from abstract algebra.
+You might first describe a problem with a formula, and then switch to understanding it [geometrically][9], then recognize some group theory (abstract algebra) is at play, and all of this combines to give insight and understanding.

 To summarize, programming languages are great engineering tools for assembling black boxes;
 they provide functions, classes, and modules, all of which help wrap up code into nice interfaces.